udkyo/replication-testing/README.md

 # replication-testing

-Just a test repo to break gerrit against
+Just a test repo to fix gerrit against